cartrawler/cartrawler.github.io/docs/android/installation.md

 ```

+Note: We use semantic versioning to define the SDK version number, so the version number would always follow the pattern major.minor.patch, eg: 1.0.0

 Create a theme that extends the ```CTDayNightTheme```.
 Please refer to the <a href="/docs/android/customisation/themes" target="_blank">theme section</a> for further details.

 ## App Permissions